Vlad-404/photo-portfolio/README.md

 * Website is now live on Heroku.
 To run the site, click on "Open App" at the top

 If GitHub asks you to authorize the Heroku app in any of the steps above, do so, and you will be able to do an automated deployment from GitHub to Heroku.

+#### Emails
+Email distribution service I used was gmail.
+If you want to use it too, this is the set up:

+1. Login to your Gmail
+2. Navigate to your Google account settings
+3. Select *Security* and add 2 step verification
+4. Navigate back to the the page in step 3 and select **App passwords**
+5. Create app password and copy it to your environmental variable named **EMAIL_HOST_PASS**

 # Credits